edsiper/minipedia/README.md

 Document updated: 166 bytes written
 ```

-## Internals

 ## Updating an article

 When a request comes through the _update_ interface, it retrieve the latest ID for the article inside a critical section, it increments the counter and flush back the file to the disk.

-The critical section is proteceted through a Mutex, but of course this is not the right approach, it supposed to work in a database or in a local cache that support this kind of atomic operations.
+The critical section is protected through a Mutex, but of course this is not the right approach, it supposed to work in a database or in a local cache that support this kind of atomic operations.

 Author
 ======